weixu07/IntelliJ/README.md

   >>vii.
 Allowed weekly telework days (expressed as the number of days per week allowed for remote work, inclusively between 0 and 5)
   >>viii.
 Retirement benefits (as percentage matched)
   >>ix.
 Leave time (vacation days and holiday and/or sick leave, as a single overall number of days)

+*To achieve this requirement, I designed the "EnterCurrentJob" which has an attribute "currentJob" as a type of "Job".
+The "Job" class contains the properties/attributes of job details.
+The "Job" has been saperated since it is common and can be used by different other class.
+I used compositon relationship to connect the "EnterCurrentJob" since it represent the "uses" relationship between them.

+  >b.
+Be able to either save the job details or cancel and exit without saving, returning in both cases to the main menu.

+*To *